-Project Check-In Friday, July 19, 2024 3:00 - 6:00 pm
+Project Check-In Friday, July 18, 2025 3:00 - 6:00 pm

-Projects Released Sunday, July 28, 2024 1 - 2:30 pm
+Projects Released Sunday, July 27, 2025 1 - 2:30 pm

-- Important Dates & Times: Photography must be brought Δ into the fair between 3:00 - 6;00 pm on Friday before Fair begins.
+- Important Dates & Times: Photography must be brought into the fair between 3:00 - 6;00 pm on Friday before Fair begins.
 Exhibits & Ribbons will be released on Sunday after the fair between 1:00 - 2:30 pm.
 Must bring claim ticket to project release.
-Awards & premiums will be forfeited if items are removed early. - в Photographs shall have been taken within the past two years.
-First place entries are ineligible to be resubmitted. - All photos must be mounted on mounting board С (mounting board is a heavy cardboard at least 1/8" thick used to mount photos & artwork) or matboard (matboard is a mat with an opening cut to surround work or left whole with work mounted on top, if cut to surround work it has to be mounted on another mat or mounting board, again at least 1/8" thick total).POSTER BOARD, CARD STOCK, CARDBOARD, CORRUGATED BOX & CONSTRUCTION PAPER ARE NOT PROPER MOUNTING BOARDS. - A border of no more than 3 inches per side is D recommended for all amateur photographs. - Е No frames or glass covered entries will be accepted. - ONE single photo per entry, per class, unless otherwise F stated. - G Any person receiving money for any photography work will be classified as a professional, either past or present & will not be accepted in Section 1-2 - Entry tags are to be folded & attached with string to hang н over the upper right hand corner. - Same photo cannot be entered in more than one I section/class. - The Lenawee County Fair is a family oriented event.
-No J violent, risqué, or nude material permitted. - Name or title on front of work must be covered. κ - Presentation of the photo is IMPORTANT.
-Judging is not L done on photo alone!
+Awards & premiums will be forfeited if items are removed early. - Photographs shall have been taken within the past two years.
+First place entries are ineligible to be resubmitted. - All photos must be mounted on mounting board (mounting board is a heavy cardboard at least 1/8" thick used to mount photos & artwork) or matboard (matboard is a mat with an opening cut to surround work or left whole with work mounted on top, if cut to surround work it has to be mounted on another mat or mounting board. again at least 1/8" thick total).\POSTER BOARD, CARD STOCK, CARDBOARD, CORRUGATED BOX & CONSTRUCTION PAPER ARE NOT PROPER MOUNTING BOARDS. - A border of no more than 3 inches per side is recommended for all amateur photographs. - No frames or glass covered entries will be accepted. - ONE single photo per entry, per class, unless otherwise stated. - Photographers who take photos as a hobby or pastime are defined as amateur photographers.
+Photographers who sell photos regularly are defined as professional photographers. - Entry tags are to be folded & attached with string to hang over the upper right hand corner. - Same photo cannot be entered in more than one section/class. - The Lenawee County Fair is a family oriented event.
+No violent, risqué, or nude material permitted. - Name or title on front of work must be covered. - Presentation of the photo is IMPORTANT.
+Judging is not done on photo alone!
 Make sure your photo(s)are properly mounted, attractively done. - Photos size must be either 5 x 7 or 8 x 10.
-NO 4 x 6's, м except classes 30.
+NO 4 x 6's, except classes 30.